 - Do some light shopping — for things like shopping, having both hands free is a must.
 While you can pull off shopping with a baby carrier, it can be awkward at times.
 While storage is somewhat limited, picking up a bag of groceries or laundry can be convenient when out for a walk.

 - Get some exercise — getting back into shape is a challenge with a baby needing constant attention, but strolling provides one way to combine quality time with exercise.
-A brisk walk can be invigorating for you, and a joy for Baby.
-But, if you want to go jogging you'll need to get a specifically designed jogging option that includes additional suspension systems to protect your baby from dangerous jarring impacts while running, and you shouldn't go jogging until the baby has more head control (8+ months depending on the jogger).
+A brisk walk can be invigorating for you, and joyful for your baby.
+But, if you want to go jogging you'll need to get a specially designed jogging option that includes additional suspension systems to protect your baby from dangerous jarring impacts while running, and you shouldn't go jogging until the baby has more head control (8+ months depending on the jogger).

 A Little Extra Investment is Justified

 Unlike many other baby products, a quality strolling option will serve you for years.
-It gets so much use, and for such a long time, that we consider this one of the categories where you might want to spend a little bit extra to get exactly what you need.
+We consider this to be one of the categories where you might want to spend extra to get what you want in a stroller.
 A quality stroller will serve you between the ages of 6 months to 3+ years, and it can work well for multiple kids, or as a hand-me-down to friends and relatives.
 Many of the best products, such as the BOB Revolution, enjoy a significant resale value.

 Types of Strollers

 There are six main types of strollers:

 UPPAbaby Vista and Bugaboo Cameleon3, include a bassinet for infants.